History of rail transport: Turkey

 Rail technology was introduced to the Ottoman Empire in 1850s, with the first railway in the empire built in 1854 by the British between Cairo and Alexandria.
-In the modern boundaries of Turkey the first railway was inaugerated in 188, departing from Smyrna, modern day Izmir.
+In the modern boundaries of Turkey the first railway was inaugurated in 1858, departing from Smyrna, modern day Izmir.
 The British, French and Germans competed in the construction of rail projects in the Ottoman Empire.

 Africa

 East Africa

 The railway was built from the Kenyan port of Mombasa to Kampala, Uganda, and construction was hampered by the presence of man-eating lions.